konstellation-io/kdl-project-template/README.md

 pipenv shell
 ```

-### Initialize dvc
+### Initialize dvc (One team member)

 Among our dependencies we have installed dvc.
 Dvc is a data tracking tool which will allow us to track modifications
 and control the versions of our data through git (for more information got to [dvc.org](https://dvc.org/).

 To start tracking our data we first need to initiate a dvc repository by running